 The United Nations Global Compact ten principles are reflected in the Code, which stresses our commitment to respecting human rights, among other provisions.
 The Code clearly mandates the company to “support and respect international human rights” and works to ensure it is “not complicit in human rights abuses.”

-It is our understanding the Biden Administration’s new policies have made clear that Immigration and Customs Enforcement activities shall not violate non-citizens’ civil rights and civil liberties.
+It is our understanding the Biden Administration’s policies have made clear that immigration and customs enforcement activities shall not violate non-citizens’ civil rights and civil liberties.
+All uses of our tools are understood be legal, proportional, and necessary to protect all residents of the United States.